 What was your path to becoming a therapist?

 My journey to becoming a therapist has spanned more than 20 years.
 The catalyst for wanting to support others was becoming a volunteer rape crisis advocate in Washington DC.
 This work led me to create a cross-country bicycle ride to raise money and awareness for survivors of gender-based violence.
 Once I completed the ride, I moved to New York City and worked in various roles for several nonprofit organizations.
 I earned my Master of Social Work degree while working in management.
 After several misaligned attempts at workplace satisfaction, I felt called to return to clinical work and deepen my awareness.
 This desire brought me to gestalt therapy.
 Realizing this was and continues to be deeply impactful for me and my practice, I finished the certification in the winter of 2015 and live with the belief that I was meant to do this work.

-What would you want someone to know about working with you?
+What should someone know about working with you?

-Is there any research-based work you’ve done that you found particularly exciting and how has that informed your practice today?
+Have you done any research-based work that you found particularly exciting?
+How does it inform your practice today?

 As a certified Daring Way™ facilitator-clinician, my work is deeply informed by the work of Dr. Brené Brown with a primary focus on developing shame resilience skills and daily practices that transform the way we live, love, parent, and lead.
 Dr. Brown's work impacts my work as I support my clients in understanding their own experiences of shame and embracing vulnerability with a goal of living from a conscious place.

 Are there additional offerings you provide to clients who are seeking a more structured approach to their process?